bhovhannes/svg-url-loader/README.md

 ## Supported parameters

-Parameters can be passed both in a url or from webpack config file.
+Parameters can be passed both in an url or from webpack config file.
 See [Loaders](https://webpack.js.org/concepts/loaders/) section in webpack documentation for more details.

 The loader supports the following parameters:

 ### `limit`

-If given will tell the loader not to encode the source file if its content is greater than this limit.
+If given, loader will not encode the source file if its content is greater than this limit.
 Defaults to no limit.
-If the file is greater than the limit the [`file-loader`](https://github.com/webpack-contrib/file-loader) is used and all query parameters are passed to it.
+If the file is greater than the limit the [`file-loader`](https://github.com/webpack-contrib/file-loader) is used, receiving all query parameters set for svg-url-loader.

 ``` javascript
 require('svg-url-loader?limit=1024!./file.svg');